GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-16.md

 Have each module POM inherit from the parent POM of the library so that the parent's `<dependencyManagement>` section is used.

-## Gradle

-Declare variables defining dependency versions in a shared `ext` section in the root `build.gradle` file, and use those variables in any place declaring a dependency.